jerseycheese/BootHillGM/Docs/UserStories.md

   **Test Plan:**
   - Verify that all items in the inventory are displayed correctly
   - Test adding and removing items from the inventory
-  - Ensure the inventory display updates in real-time **Status:** Implemented.
+  - Ensure the inventory display updates in real-time based on narrative actions **Status:** Implemented.
 Inventory component has been added to the game session.

 - [ ] As a player, I want to use items from my inventory so that I can interact with the game world.
   **Test Plan:**
-  - Test using different types of items (consumables, equipment, etc.)
+  - Test using different types of items through narrative actions
+  - Verify that items are removed from inventory when used, thrown, or discarded in the narrative
+  - Ensure that items can't be used if they're not in the inventory **Status:** Partially implemented.
+Item usage is now handled through narrative actions.

+- [ ] As a player, I want to see short descriptions of items in my inventory, so I can understand their purpose and any gameplay-relevant stats.
+  **Test Plan:**
+  - Verify that each item in the inventory has a short description
   - Verify that item effects are applied correctly
   - Ensure used items are removed from the inventory when appropriate **Status:** Not yet implemented.